-The completed paper must be submitted to committee members at least 10 days before the Final Examination.
+Given the scope and complexity of a dissertation, the completed paper must be submitted to committee members at least 21 days before the Final Examination.
 Students should ask committee members if they would like a paper copy or an electronic document and provide them with the format preferred.
 The committee members must email the administrator their vote on whether the Final Examination should proceed no later than 48 hours prior to the scheduled exam.
 The Final Examination proceeds as long as there is no more than one dissent among the committee and that dissent is not from the Committee Chair.